thanacpr-git/eks-upgrade/upgrade-data-plane.md

     done
     ```

-    The scipt first gets the DNS of Load Balancer and then runs infinite while-loop to cURL the DNS.
+    The script first gets the DNS of Load Balancer and then runs infinite while-loop to cURL the DNS.
 If the application is up, it will echo OK with a timestamp.
 If the application is down, it will echo NOT-OK with a timestamp.
 With PDBs, our application is running without interruption.
 The expected output is shown below, for example,

+    **Output**
     ```
     ...
     OK -- Sat Sep 16 22:51:42 UTC 2023